ajv-validator/ajv/README.md

 ##### .errorsText([Array<Object> errors [, Object options]]) -&gt; String

 Returns the text with all errors in a String.
-Options can have these properties:

-- separator: string used to separate errors, ", " is used by default.
-- dataVar: the variable name that dataPaths are prefixed with, "data" by default.
+Options can have properties `separator` (string used to separate errors, ", " by default) and `dataVar` (the variable name that dataPaths are prefixed with, "data" by default).

 ## Options